Day 276

 ‘Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and minds in Christ Jesus.’

 I am trying hard not to worry but to pray instead.
-So, whenever a thought, during the day or night, comes into my mind (and it could be about someone who is sick or, a decision I have got to make, a long flight or whether anybody will come back to Alpha next week), I am trying not to waste time thinking about it and worrying about it, but instead to say a prayer and then to trust that God has heard and that he will answer.
+So, whenever a thought, during the day or night, comes to mind (and it could be about someone who is sick or, a decision I have got to make, a long flight or whether anybody will come back to Alpha next week), I am trying not to waste time thinking about it and worrying about it, but instead to say a prayer and then to trust that God has heard and that he will answer.

 Verse of the Day